Responsibly Produced Products

 - External assurances in accordance with the WGC’s Conflict-Free Gold Standard for Eldorado’s gold-producing sites; and

-- Processes to enable the remediation of adverse human rights impacts that we may cause or contribute to, as outlined here.
+- Processes to enable the remediation of adverse human rights impacts that we may cause or contribute to, as outlined in the grievance mechanism section of this report.

 United Nations Global Compact